jnalanko/syotti/README.md

 | ./my_result_path-cover-fractions.txt  | A text file containing one line for each bait.
 The i-th line contains the fraction of characters covered by baits 0..i.  |
 | ./my_result_path-cover-marks.txt      | A text file containing one line per input sequence.
 Line j contains an ascii string of zeroes and ones that has length equal to the length of the j-th input sequence.
 Character i of the j-th input sequence is covered by the bait set if the bit at position i of the j-th line is a one (indexing starts from zero).
 This is not and if-and-only-if condition.
 A position might be covered even if we have marked it with a zero if the FM-index seed-and-extend approximate search missed it. |

-The full set of input parameter is listed below.
+The full set of input parameters is listed below.

 ```
 Computes a greedy bait cover.